Bowes, Alistair William Interview

 I’m sorry to take this long …

 No!
-No, don’t worry about it.
 And I see you talk about Alwyn Corban – he’s now on the board of my son, Sam, with his wine division with Hãhã Wines.
 Alwyn’s been a great help to Sam.

-Well I’ve had a lovely sort of connection with the Corban family, because one of my younger boys’ best friends at school was Ben Corban; Ben Corban’s [I] think a nephew of Alwyn, so his partner came in when the Corbans took over the Holders.
-He had a daughter that my boy went out with, and we were invited and very honoured to go to the … the Corban family had a hundred year celebration.
+Well I’ve had a lovely connection with the Corban family, because one of my younger boy’s best friends at school was Ben Corban.
+Ben Corban’s [I] think a nephew of Alwyn; his partner came in when the Corbans took over the Holders.
+He had a daughter that my boy went out with, and we were invited and very honoured to go to the … the Corban family had a hundred year celebration …

 Yes, they did …

-It’s great to catch up – one of the things about long life is that you get to the stage where you’re not quite as restlessly ambitious as you might’ve been, and it’s really nice to just chill out a bit.
-But I think the big thing is your family – that’s what I’ve always felt.
+It’s great to catch up – one of the things a long life is that you get to the stage where you’re not quite as restlessly ambitious as you might’ve been, and it’s really nice to just chill out a bit.
+But I think the big thing is your family … that’s what I’ve always felt.

-The school is terrific.
-We were lucky because – I mean you get out what you put in.
+The school was terrific.
+We were lucky because … I mean, you get out what you put in.
 I spent a bit of time there, and I was involved with Tip Top.
 We had fridges everywhere, and so it wasn’t that hard – and my boys were day boys; well, I didn’t want them to board – so you could scare up an old deep freeze and find a few things to put in it, which meant that the House that our boys were in was pretty special.
-But I went on all of the trips.
-And here was I going through Singapore regularly, and I was able to meet up with a Kings parent.
+But I went on all the trips, and there was I going through Singapore regularly, and I was able to meet up with a Kings parent.
 And they had a son who was … the first time in a while; he wasn’t the head boy, but he got the prize for being the most valuable member of the school.
 And he’s now a physician … a specialist.

 Oh well – there’s your bit.